 Stories to Shift Your Focus, and Inspire Kindness & Generosity

 Over the past decade, via our blog, Getting Back to Happy course, live events, and side projects, Angel and I have been blessed by the beautiful stories that people around the world have shared with us.
-And right now (with full permission from the authors), I want to share twelve of these (copy-edited) stories with you.
-They’re super short but incredibly powerful.
+Angel shared some of these stories with you in her most recent blog post.
+And right now (with full permission from the original sources), I want to follow Angel’s lead and share twelve more of these stories with you.
+The stories (or inspiring story snippets) I’ve selected here are super short but incredibly powerful accounts of generosity.
 I hope they inspire you to shift your focus and give back in your own unique way today…

 - “It’s been six months since I totaled my car.
 I’ve been in and out of the hospital a lot ever since with severe back pain.
 Although the pain has begun to subside, my recovery forced me to use all my sick time and vacation time for the year.
 But this morning my boss, who is usually ‘all business’ and pretty hard on everyone, called me into her office and told me she talked with HR and donated five days of her own unused vacation time to me so I would still get paid when I go out of town to visit my family for Christmas.”